rgov/Thunderbolt3Unblocker/README.md

 Build the project with Xcode.
 Make sure to change code signing settings as appropriate.

-It is recommended that you keep as many System Integrity Protection features on as possible; use `csrutil enable --without kext`.
-If you are not using code signing, you can additionally set `nvram boot-arg="kext-dev-mode=1"`.

 Load the kernel extension with:

     sudo chown -R root:wheel Thunderbolt3Unblocker.kext
     sudo kextload Thunderbolt3Unblocker.kext

+If loading the kext fails: Reboot into the Recovery Partition and disable kext security restrictions using `csrutil enable --without kext`.

 ## `xnu_override`